OXID-eSales/testing_library/README.md

 * eShop version 4.9.4/5.2.4 or later
 * Latest Composer version

+This library can be used to test modules with earlier shop versions, but it will not be possible to run shop tests.

 ## Installation

-First and foremost - make sure you have a working shop, meaning:

-1. Shop is installed/configured (`config.inc.php` is filled in with database connection details and so)
-1. Shop can be accessed through url.

-Additionally, the setup uses composer to get required packages, so make sure to have composer installed and accessable.
+Testing library setup uses composer to get required packages, so make sure to have composer installed and accessible.
 You can find composer installation guide [here](https://getcomposer.org/download/).

 ### Selecting where to install testing library

 Testing library can be installed directly within shop or to any other directory.
 However, installation varies slightly depending on selected location.
 We advise to install it using shop directory.

 #### Option 1: Selecting shop directory for installation (preferred way)